Who's Behind Listverse?

-The past 65 years have seen great changes in the field of warfare.
-The thing powering this change has been the development and access to firearms; here this article tries to show which have carried favor and why.
-Sadly I cannot guarantee a high level of accuracy in the statistics of how many guns have been produced, this is much to do with the fact that for every one licensed gun produced three knock-offs will be made in a jungle clearing somewhere.
-Hence the order is as accurate as possible with the data available but estimates have had to be made.
+The past 75 years have seen great changes in the field of warfare.
+Powering this change has been the development and access to firearms; here, this article tries to show which have carried favor and why.
+Sadly I cannot guarantee a high level of accuracy in the statistics of how many guns have been produced.
+This is much to do with the fact that for every one licensed gun produced, three knock-offs will be made in a jungle clearing somewhere.
+Hence the order is as accurate as possible with the data available, but estimates have had to be made.

-An iconic pistol with a lifespan longer than any military sidearm, originally developed by the legendary John Browning at Colt one hundred years ago, the 1911 has had at least 2 million official copies produced in its lifetime (This is a very conservative estimate).
-It was in full usage by the US military for 79 years and is still used today (the majority is the 1926 model M1911A).
+An iconic pistol with a lifespan longer than any military sidearm, originally developed by the legendary John Browning at Colt one hundred years ago, the 1911 has had at least 3 million official copies produced in its lifetime (this is a very conservative estimate).
+It was in full usage by the U.S. military for 79 years and is still used today (the majority is the 1926 model M1911A).
 Users have ranged from the Soviet Union (given as aid during the war) to Nazi Germany (captured) and now all the way from Haiti to Luxembourg.

 It has appeared in 295 films and is probably one of the most timeless pieces of engineering in firearm history.

 The Heckler & Koch MP5 has been the choice of most law enforcement and special operations agencies since its development in 1966 in West Germany.
 Its countless variants (over 50) have dominated the small arms market for Special Forces and homeland security and are only now being challenged by its successor, the UMP.
 Ironically the German Army did not adopt the MP5 but, likely due to economic reasons, licensed its rival: the Israeli UZI submachine gun.